lightningtgc/es6-coding-style/es6-coding-style-en.md

 }
 ```

-- 3.3.2 To avoid the order problem when adding, if the function have multiple return values, using object destructuring rather than array destructuring
+- 3.3.2 Use object destructuring for multiple return values rather than array destructuring, avoid the order problem when adding.

 ```js
 // Bad